sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 into our application, using `Resilience4j` library.
 Now, in order to make our OData calls cacheable, we will extend the use of `ResilienceConfiguration` class used there and configure caching as well.

-Add the following lines at the end of the constructor of the GetBusinessPartnerCommand:
+Add the following lines at the end of the constructor of the `GetBusinessPartnerCommand`:

 `./application/src/main/java/com/sap/cloud/sdk/tutorial/GetBusinessPartnersCommand.java`